 Elmer NJ 08318-2680

 CASS Address standardization is the Coding Accuracy Support System.
-Developed by the United States Postal Service, it is a certification program for standardization and address verification.
-A CASS-certified software will standardize your mailing lists, update outdated addresses and will verify that the addresses are complete and valid.
+Developed by the United States Postal Service, it's a certification program for standardization and address verification.
+A CASS-certified software will standardize your mailing lists, update outdated addresses, and will verify that the addresses are complete and valid.

 So, how does address standardization differ from CASS address standardization?

 Address standardization is the process of formatting an address to conform to USPS guidelines.

 CASS address standardization is a certification that a particular service has been certified by USPS that it can standardize addresses according to USPS guidelines.